wp-plugins/spam-free-wordpress/readme.txt

 Spam Free WordPress is a comment spam blocking plugin that blocks 100% of the automated spam with zero false positives.

 This plugin was born out of necessity in September of 2007.
-An comment spam fighting plugin was needed that could handle huge visitor traffic, and huge spam attacks.
+A comment spam fighting plugin was needed that could handle huge visitor traffic, and huge spam attacks.
 Today the plugin can scale to handle any amount of traffic or spam.

 It is my goal for Spam Free WordPress to help WordPress become the world's first and only comment spam free blogging platform.
 This goal can only be met if you activate the link on the plugin settings page back to the plugin homepage, and tell others about the plugin.